Sim4Action-Labs/sim4action/1_FIshery_Systems_Profiles/0_Prompts/ASI/final-integration-prompt.md

-# Final Integration: Western Rock Lobster (WRL) Systems Profile - Document Synthesis
+# Final Integration: Australian Seafood Industry (ASI) Systems Profile - Document Synthesis

 ## Important Note on Formatting
 Before proceeding, please review the standardized formatting instructions in `../formatting-instructions.md`.
 These guidelines MUST be followed for all sections of this document to ensure consistency across the fishery systems profiles.